mykter/mykter.github.io/_posts/2019-02-02-streaming-vinyl-raspberry-pi.markdown

 The changes from [coreyk][coreyk]'s and [basdp][basdp]'s guides are roughly:
  * Used Raspbian Stretch (no changes needed)
  * Use stock darkice binaries from the repository
- * Marginally simpler darkice init script fixes
+ * darkice init script tweaks
  * Stream from port 80 so you don't have to specify a port
  * Power control from a mobile via a URL